 - Stomach problems

-If you suspect that your family member or a friend is using benzodiazepines, you have to talk to them and try to explain why it is important to enter rehab.
-You can do that by staging an intervention.
-You should invite your loved one to a family meeting where you and other family members can tell them your concerns.
+If one suspects that the family member or a friend is using benzodiazepines, it is vital to talk to them and try to explain why it is important to enter rehab.
+It can be done by staging an intervention.
+One should invite the loved one to a family meeting where family members can tell them their concerns.

 The second step in the benzodiazepines rehabilitation process is detox, which should be conducted under medical supervision to avoid unpleasant withdrawal symptoms.
 Inpatient rehab facilities offer their patients counseling, group therapy, family therapy, and many more activities that can help a client overcome addiction.